Matt Peperell's Blog

 The kernel (and initial ramdisk) images had been given too restrictive permissions.
 Relaxing the file mode to 644 was enough to resolve the problem.

 The “simple” diagnostic approach would have been to run tftpd in verbose mode, to make it be more chatty about permission errors.
-But there’s also the so-called principe of least surprise: one would normally expect an application to log when it cannot fullfil a request.
+But there’s also the so-called principe of least surprise: one would normally expect an application to log when it cannot fullfil a request, at the default log level.
 Apache and nginx do, for example.
 The “complex” answer would be to submit a patch to tftp such that it logs inability to accede a request at the base log level.
-(This approach also requires that patch to be accepted which may or may not be a simple battle)
+This approach also requires that patch to be accepted which may or may not be a simple battle, depending on the software in question.

 RSS RSS feed